Prutserdt/dotfiles/README.md

 <!Dit is de ~/README.md file voor mijn dotfile bare Github repo/>
 # :sparkles:Dotfiles:sparkles: repo:bangbang::metal:
-Here I store my dotfiles and other text files of my Arch :penguin: i3wm :computer:.
+Here I store my  :sparkles:dotfiles:sparkles: and other text files of my Arch :penguin: i3wm :computer:.

 The applications needed to run my i3 config can be found in *./config/applications.md*.

-## The `dotfiles` command
+## :eight_pointed_black_star:The `dotfiles` command
 This alias from the .bashrc is running the shell script *~/.config/dotfiles.sh*.
 This script will first check the status of the dotfiles and after that a commit/push or pull can be made to the repo.
 Yes, this is all done from one command! :godmode:

-Remember: if the local dotfiles are newer than the rep : push.
+Remember: if the local dotfiles are newer than the repo: push.
 If the local dotfiles are older than the repo: pull.

-### Add an additional dotfile to this repo:inbox_tray:
+### :high_brightness:Add an additional dotfile to this repo :inbox_tray:

     config add .example
     config commit -m "Add my .example"
     config push -v

-### Remove an existing dotfile from this repo:outbox_tray:
+### :high_brightness:Remove an existing dotfile from this repo :outbox_tray:

     config rm .example
     config commit -m "Remove my .example"
     config push -v

-## References:
+## :large_orange_diamond:References:
 - :book: https://www.atlassian.com/git/tutorials/dotfiles
 - :cinema: https://www.youtube.com/watch?v=tBoLDpTWVOM
 - :book: https://stackoverflow.com/questions/1595848/configuring-git-over-ssh-to-login-once